YashDave7/iNotebook/README.md

 ### `npm run both`

-This runs the app in the development mode on [http://localhost:3000](http://localhost:3000) and runs to SERVER on [http://localhost:4000](http://localhost:4000)
+This runs the app in the development mode on [http://localhost:3000](http://localhost:3000) and runs SERVER on [http://localhost:4000](http://localhost:4000)